Nero's Mistress

-Mio figlio Nerone (literally: My Son Nero), released in the US as Nero's Mistress is a 1956 Italian historical comedy film directed by Steno and starring Alberto Sordi, Vittorio De Sica, Gloria Swanson and Brigitte Bardot, with cinematography by Mario Bava.
+Mio figlio Nerone (literally: My Son Nero), released in the U.S. as Nero's Mistress is a 1956 Italian historical comedy film directed by Steno and starring Alberto Sordi, Vittorio De Sica, Gloria Swanson, and Brigitte Bardot, with cinematography by Mario Bava.
 It depicts a visit by the Roman Emperor Nero and his entourage to a coastal villa.

 The movie was released in Italy in September 1956 and in France in October 1957.

-The US dub, released in 1962, was recut to a substantially different film, shifting the emphasis from Agrippina to Poppaea (as the title reflects).
+The U.S. dub, released in 1962, was recut to a substantially different film, shifting the emphasis from Agrippina to Poppaea, as the title reflects.

 Plot

-The young emperor Nero proves himself spoiled, childish and unable to cope with the government of Rome.
-His domineering mother Agrippina and the wise philosopher Seneca try to make change the personality of the emperor, but nothing can make Nero into a wise and honorable ruler.
+The young emperor Nero proves himself spoiled, childish, and unable to cope with the governing of Rome.
+His domineering mother Agrippina and the wise philosopher Seneca try to change the personality of the emperor, but nothing can make Nero into a wise and honorable ruler.
 Agrippina then takes advantage of a poetic and theatrical failure of Nero to kill him and take over the government of Rome.

 Seneca initially supports the woman, but then plays a double game and warns Nero about the conspiracy.
 Agrippina smartly lays the blame on the Christians and on Seneca, who could be sentenced to death.
 However Nero is easily deceived again and proved magnanimous, forgiving all.

 The trouble starts at court for the umpteenth time when Nero finds out that Seneca had lied about the "poetic art" of the emperor, saying to the people that Nero sings and performs worse than a stupid monkey ...